MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/receivables-management-part5-utilities-routines.md

     is displayed.
 Transactions after this date are displayed in detail.
 Select a cutoff date to print statements for transactions through the specified date.

-3. Enter or select the address ID for your company’s address to appear on the statement.
+3. Enter or select the address ID for your company's address to appear on the statement.

 4. Mark whether to reduce the oldest aging period amounts by unapplied credit amounts.
-This option is available only if you didn’t mark Age Unapplied Credit Amounts in the Receivables Management Setup window.
+This option is available only if you didn't mark Age Unapplied Credit Amounts in the Receivables Management Setup window.
 See *Customer statements overview* for more information.